airborneastro/photovoltaics/README.md

 ﻿# photovoltaics
 **SMA inverter readout + InfluxDB v2.6.1 + Grafana v9.4.7**

-node red flow adapted from https://github.com/mkgeiger/node-red-sma The node red flow extracts information from the web interface of an SMA Tripower Smart Energy hybrid inverter in combination with a SMA Sunny Home Manager (SHM).
+ The node red flow "Flow_SMA_v03_anonymous.json" extracts information from the web interface of an SMA Tripower Smart Energy hybrid inverter in combination with an SMA Sunny Home Manager (SHM).
 Essentially,the flow makes three http requests in sequence:

  1. login and retrieve a session id (sid)
  2. using the sid, extract a json string with inverter information